 Tasmanian devils are usually solitary.

 Occasionally, when individuals congregate at food sources, such as carrion, they interact aggressively but they are not territorial.
-Many of their auditory and display behaviours are bluff and part of a ritual to minimise harmful fighting when feeding communally at a large carcass.
+Many of their auditory and display behaviours are bluff and part of a ritual to minimize harmful fighting when feeding communally at a large carcass.

 There also seems to be a learned dominance hierarchy, at least in captive situations.